 By the end of the survey, I was fed up.
-I had answered a dozen questions that didn’t apply to me, but here’s what really hurts: the question that asked how I actually felt was the only question I wasn’t required to answer—and after answering 30 others, I didn’t feel compelled to.
+I had answered a dozen questions that didn’t apply to me, but here’s what really hurts: the question that asked how I actually felt was the only question I wasn’t required to answer—and after answering 30 questions there was no way I was answering any more.

 Bottom line, Gift Basket Company: You are doing things the old way.
 You are producing faulty data that might make someone in the boardroom feel good, but it sure as heck doesn’t improve the customer experience.